freeipa/freeipa/doc/designs/subordinate-ids.md

 # Central management of subordinate user and group ids

-## OUTDATED

-**The design document does not reflect new implementation yet!**

 Subordinate ids are a Linux Kernel feature to grant a user additional user and group id ranges.
-Amongst others the feature can be used by container runtime engies to implement rootless containers.
+Amongst others the feature can be used by container runtime engines to implement rootless containers.
 Traditionally subordinate id ranges are configured in ``/etc/subuid`` and ``/etc/subgid``.